-Upon admission as a mathematics major, the student should contact the Department of Mathematics for assignment of an advisor.
-Courses taken to fulfill elective requirements must have prior approval by the student’s advisor.
+Upon admission as a mathematics major, students should contact Natalie Howe in the Department of Mathematics advising office.
+Courses taken to fulfill elective requirements must have prior advisor approval.
 Undergraduate mathematics majors must consult with their advisor each semester to be cleared for registration.
-Visit the website for a current list of advisors.

 Chair: Rabia Djellouli